Seymour Gitin: Albright Institute

 In 1980, Gitin became the director of the Albright Institute of Archaeological Research (AIAR) in Jerusalem.

-While at AIAR, Gitin and Trude Dothan directed excavations at the Phillistine city of Tel Miqne-Ekron, conducting 14 seasons between 1981 and 1996.
+While at AIAR, Gitin and Trude Dothan directed excavations at the Philistine city of Tel Miqne-Ekron, conducting 14 seasons between 1981 and 1996.
 Gitin's research at Ekron demonstrated that, contrary to the previous scholarly consensus, the Philistines flourished in the Eastern Mediterranean littoral until the late 7th century BCE, extending their documented history by 400 years.
 He also showed that the extensive olive oil industry at Ekron in the 7th century BCE, the largest production complex of its kind in antiquity excavated to date, was the direct result of Ekron coming under the control of the Neo-Assyrian Empire.
-Based on the late Phillistine sequence at Ekron, he has argued that the disappearance of the Phillistines following the destruction of their cities by the Neo-Babylonian Empire can be explained as the result of a process of acculturation.
+Based on the late Philistine sequence at Ekron, he has argued that the disappearance of the Philistines following the destruction of their cities by the Neo-Babylonian Empire can be explained as the result of a process of acculturation.

 The most significant find of the Tel Miqne excavations is the 7th century BCE Ekron royal dedicatory inscription, in which the name of the city is mentioned, confirming the identification of Tel Miqne with biblical Ekron.
 The inscription also contained a list of five of the kings of Ekron, two of whom are mentioned in the Neo-Assyrian Royal Annals of the late 8th and 7th centuries BCE.
 This makes the inscription one of the primary documents for establishing the chronology of events relating to the end of the late biblical period, especially the history of the Philistines.
 Gitin and Dothan are finishing the preparation of the materials from 14 seasons of excavation at Ekron for publication.